Last updated: 25 Jun 2020

 Right to object to automated processing, including profiling - you also have the right to be subject to the legal effects of automated processing or profiling.

-Right to judicial review - in the event that Golden Charter refuses your request under rights of access, we will provide you with a reason why.
+Right to judicial review - in the event that we refuse your request under rights of access, we will provide you with a reason why.
 You have the right to complain as outlined in the section below.

 All of the above requests will be forwarded on should there be a third party involved in the processing of your personal data.

 What forms of identification will I need to provide in order to access this?
-Golden Charter accepts the following forms of identification when information on your personal data is requested: photographic identification such as a valid passport or driving license and a utility bill showing the same name and address.
+We accept the following forms of identification when information on your personal data is requested: photographic identification such as a valid passport or driving licence and a utility bill showing the same name and address.

 Section 8 - Complaints

-In the event that you wish to make a complaint about how your personal data is being processed by Golden Charter (or third parties as described above), please contact our Customer Resolution Team on 0800 171 2955 or email firstname.lastname@example.org.
+In the event that you wish to make a complaint about how your personal data is being processed by us (or third parties as described above), please contact our Customer Resolution Team on 0800 171 2955 or email firstname.lastname@example.org.

-If you are unhappy with how your complaint has been handled, you have the right to lodge a complaint with Golden Charter’s Data Protection Officer.
+If you are unhappy with how your complaint has been handled, you have the right to lodge a complaint with our Data Protection Officer.

 You also have the right, if you are still not satisfied with how we have handled your personal data, to contact the supervisory authority, the Information Commissioner’s Office (ICO).